Abortion Procedures.

 It is important to fully understand a medical procedure before you consent to having it performed.
-Below we outline the type of abortion procedure you may be looking at depending on the stage of your pregnancy.
+Below we outline the different types of procedures available to you, depending on the stage of your pregnancy.

-*The physician and facility preforming the abortion may have specific protocols that differ or may decide that terminating the embryo or fetus in your pregnancy requires a specific procedure. *
+The physician and facility performing the abortion may have specific protocols that differ or may decide that terminating the embryo or fetus in your pregnancy requires a specific procedure.

 Medical Abortion